rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 If you want to start from scratch, simply execute the entire code again.

-If you want the to maintain state when restarting the network, only repeat the `swarm` command for each (make sure the `DATADIR` variables are defined).
+If you want the to maintain state when restarting the network, only repeat the `swarm` command for each (make sure the `DATADIR` variables are defined) found in the [Start the nodes section](#22-start-each-node-1).

 ------